 The Mark Garwood SHARE Foundation, a public 501(c)(3) corporation serving individuals on the Treasure Coast and in Palm Beach and Broward Counties, was established to honor Mark’s life by providing a way forward for young men and women who are earnestly working toward a sober and productive future.
 If we can reach one individual…save one life…ease one person’s struggle back to sobriety, then Mark’s legacy will be well-served.

-In addition to supporting two sober living residences, the Mark Garwood Phoenix House and the Bridge Scholarship House, the Foundation provides scholarships to individuals who are recovering from substance abuse, seeking to initiate or resume their education and are committed to long-term sobriety.
-Since 2014, the Foundation has provided over $210,000 in Phoenix scholarships to deserving individuals in South Florida.
+In addition to supporting two sober living residences, the Mark Garwood Phoenix House and the Bridge Scholarship House, the Foundation provides scholarships to individuals who are recovering from substance abuse, seeking to begin or continue their education and are committed to long-term sobriety.
+Since 2014, the Foundation has provided over $250,000 in Phoenix scholarships to deserving individuals in South Florida.

 100% of the proceeds of Racquets for Recovery will benefit the Mark Garwood SHARE Foundation Phoenix Scholarship program.